Table Talk Pies

 The Table Talk Pie Company is an American pie company located in Worcester, Massachusetts.

 Products

 Table Talk Pies is perhaps known best for their 4 in snack pies, although they also produce 8 in pies.
 The company produces 180,000 4 in pies and 80,000 8 in pies daily, with flavors that include blueberry, apple, lemon, chocolate eclair, pineapple, cherry, pumpkin, peach, pecan, banana creme, and chocolate creme.

 Table Talk Pies is the manufacturer of the Walmart private label, 84-cent Freshness Guaranteed, The Bakery collection pies.

-Of the 250 million pies per year manufactured by Table Top Pies, 185 million pies (74 percent) goes to Walmart.
+Of the 250 million pies per year manufactured by Table Talk Pies, 185 million pies (74 percent) goes to Walmart.

 History

 In 1924, the company was founded by Theodore Tonna and Angelo Cotsidas, both Greek immigrants.

 In 1958, Table Talk purchased the Frisbie Pie Company, which is credited with providing the inspiration for the frisbee brand name.

 In the 1960s, the business was sold to Beech-Nut.

 In 1984, Beech-Nut shut down, taking the Table Talk brand with it.

 In 1986, Table Talk Pies was reopened by Tonna's son-in-law, Christo Cocaine.

 In 2016, the company announced plans to build an additional production plant, as well as open its first retail store in more than 20 years.